 Suitable for teachers and leaders in any educational setting.

-Martin Robinson worked for 20 years in state schools in London, as a teacher, as a leader and as an AST.
-Now an education consultant, he works with schools on enhancing their pupils’ knowledge acquisition, questioning and communication skills.
-He also speaks regularly on creativity, character and a wide range…
+Martin Robinson worked for 20 years in state schools in London as a teacher, a leader and an advanced skills teacher.
+Now an education consultant, he works with schools and other institutions on curriculum development and a wide range of other issues.
+He is a regular on the conference circuit…